 Your doctor may suggest a 24-hour blood pressure monitoring test called ambulatory blood pressure monitoring.
 The device used for this test measures your blood pressure at regular intervals over a 24-hour period and provides a more accurate picture of blood pressure changes over an average day and night.
 However, these devices aren't available in all medical centers, and they're rarely reimbursed.

-If you have prehypertension accompanied by diabetes, kidney disease or cardiovascular disease, your doctor may recommend blood pressure medication in addition to lifestyle changes.
+If you have elevated blood pressure accompanied by diabetes, kidney disease or cardiovascular disease, your doctor may recommend blood pressure medication in addition to lifestyle changes.

-The benefits of medication for other adults with prehypertension are less clear.
-Your doctor will likely suggest that you control prehypertension with lifestyle changes, such as:
+If you've been diagnosed with elevated blood pressure, the benefits of medication are less clear.
+If you have stage 1 or stage 2 hypertension, your doctor will likely prescribe medications.
+Your doctor will likely suggest that you control elevated blood pressure with lifestyle changes, such as:

 - Maintaining a healthy weight or losing weight if you're overweight or obese